ccall6/openstack-heat-resources/how-tos/how-to-pass-map-value-to-sub-template.md

 (Alternatively, you can define it as a resource type in the resource_registry within the environment file.)

 Data values can be passed to these sub-templates by setting property values in the resource within the parent template.
 These resource properties will then pass their values to parameters of the same name defined within the sub-template.
-These sub-template parameters must have a data type specified, and when passing a map/dict value to a sub-template, the correct data type to use is "json".
+These sub-template parameters must have a data type specified, and when passing a map/dict value to a sub-template, the correct data type to use is `json`.

 As an example, suppose a calling template wanted to pass the addresses attribute of a OS::Nova::Server resource (a map value) to a sub-template defined in the example.yaml template: